krrohit540/gaanaBajao/README.md

 # gaanaBajao
-An Audio player for Android devices
+An Audio player app for Android devices